 Northstar Wireless.
 Northstar Wireless is a wholly-owned subsidiary of Northstar Spectrum, which is an entity owned by Northstar Manager, LLC ("Northstar Manager") and us.
 Under the applicable accounting guidance in ASC 810, Northstar Spectrum is considered a variable interest entity and, based on the characteristics of the structure of this entity and in accordance with the applicable accounting guidance, we consolidate Northstar Spectrum into our financial statements.
 The Northstar Operative Agreements, as amended, provide for, among other things, that Northstar Manager has the ability, but not the obligation, to require Northstar Spectrum to purchase Northstar Manager's ownership interests in Northstar Spectrum (the "Northstar Put Right") for a purchase price that equals its equity contribution to Northstar Spectrum plus a fixed annual rate of return.
-The First Northstar Put Window closed in the first quarter 2021 and the Second Northstar Put Window will begin in the fourth quarter 2021.
+The First Northstar Put Window closed in the first quarter of 2021.
+The Second Northstar Put Window is currently open and expires on January 25, 2022.